Focinfi/shop_receipt/README.md

 ```

 ### Project Structure
-This project assume that it will be used as a backend server.
+This project assumes that it will be used as a backend server.

-1. `app/models` contains all models:
+1. `app/models`:
   1. `product.go` defines Product struct
-  1. `lineitem.go` defines LineItem struct as line-item for receipt, and subtotal, total calculation methods
+  1. `lineitem.go` defines LineItem struct as line-item for receipt with subtotal, total calculation methods
   1. `promotion.go` defines Promotion and PromotionType for products
   1. `favorable_lineitem.go` defines FavorableLineItems struct for line-items of the favorable products part in receipt
-  1. `receipt.go` defines the Receipt struct fot shopping list
+  1. `receipt.go` defines Receipt struct for shopping list
   1. `receipt_test.go` testing for receipt.go

 1.  `app/views` contains all views:
-  1. receipt.tmpl
+  1. receipt.tmpl view template for Receipt

-1. config
+1. `config`:
   1. `app.go` contains global settings: current language and currency
   1. `tarnslation.go` contains translation map

-1. libs
+1. `libs`:
   1. `utils.go` contains helper methods
   1. `view_funcMap.go` contains a map of methods used in template
   1. `translation.go` contains translate method